-Barak Obama’s youngest child suffered Meningitis and he raved about nursing care that restored her health.
-Now, just a few years later the entire nursing profession is dying fast and cries out for reconfiguration.
-A global crisis, nurses continue to drop out at alarming rates, and with good reason.
+Many heroic nurses who help us all survive medical challenges, currently face increasing barriers to wellbeing in their field.
+Remember when Barak Obama’s youngest child suffered Meningitis and he raved about nursing care that restored her health?
+Now, just a few years later the entire nursing profession as we’ve valued it is in stark need of reconfiguration.
+One key global crisis – nurses continue to drop out at alarming rates, and with good reason.

-Yet daily we see medical disasters due to a broken and deadly system.
+Yet daily we still see medical disasters due to a broken system and disheartened medical professionals.
 It’s estimated 300,000 pre-mature deaths occur yearly, because of overwhelmed medical professionals, according to Faye Slattery.
 Growing medical professional problems impact us all, regardless of our profession.
 Medical researcher, Slattery, wrote the book, Where Have all the Nurses Gone? to show shocking health disasters as a result of a toxic, broken medical system.

 Are health insurance companies such as BlueCross BlueShield at fault here?
 Not sure, but the medical field is so bad, that nurses warn others to avoid the profession altogether.
 A 2002 survey of nurses conducted by the American Nursing Association revealed that more than half did not recommend nursing profession to their friends.
 What happened to the passion and purpose that used to accompany this pivotal field?
 More importantly, what can be done to renew and rebuild?